 In Christian right wing politics for example, this is the order;

 True believing Christians (meaning that some say they are Christains but don't behave like them) believe that once these simple rules are followed society will be a better place where fair rules and justice apply.
 For example, if someone is on the streets starving and cold, the Christian should feed, clothe him and offer him somewhere to stay if they are able, because that is what their hierachical leader commanded them to do!
 The fact that people often don't behave in this way, only proves that people by nature are not always naturally good, that, sometimes the opposite is true.

-Every society needs justice and the wierd idea that loving everyone will solve problems is rediculous.
+Every society needs justice and the weird idea that loving everyone will solve problems is ridiculous.
 Who wants to love the person who just killed your daughter or son for example?
 No, such a person deserves justice.
-It is just not fair and is quite outragous to let the victim go without justice!
+It is just not fair and is quite outrageous to let the victim go without justice!

 This means that even if humans make mistakes and convict the wrong person or don't jail the rapist etc. etc. such a system can never ultimately fail !!!!!!!!!

 you cannot be serious...

 If you think about it, Christians view the ultimate problem as being rooted in the nature of the human condition, which only order and fairness can fix.

 This right wing thinker SHOULD also tell you that the Christians hope is to live in the earth we have now.
 Re created as it was in the beginning, re made perfect for us to live on in peace in eternal life.